This is the multi-page printable view of this section. Click here to print.

 1 - Tool Management

-A tool refers to an application that interacts with the DevOps Console to support CI/CD functionality.
+Tools refer to applications that interact with the DevOps Console to support CI/CD functionality.

 Getting Started with Tool Management

-2. In the left menu, click Tools & Templates > Tools.
+2. From the left menu, click the Tools & Templates > Tools menu.
 You will be taken to the Tools page.

 System Tool